 CDC: National Health Interview Survey Principal source of information on the health of the civilian population in the United States.

-CDC: National Health and Nutrition Examination Survey Combines interviews and physical examination to assess the the health and nutritional status of adults and children in the United States.
+CDC: National Health and Nutrition Examination Survey (NHANES) Combines interviews and physical examination to assess the the health and nutritional status of adults and children in the United States.

 Florida Cancer Data System.
 County-level data from Florida Cancer Registry.
 Cost involved.

 Florida Geographic Data Library A collection of Geospatial Data.
 Search content theme "Human Health and Disease

 The Surveillance, Epidemiology, and End Results (SEER) National-, state- and some county-level data on cancer from National Institutes of Health

 Florida Environmental Public Health Tracking Tracks diseases that may be related to environmental exposures.
 Provides county-level data sets on environmental hazards and health outcomes

 GWIS (Graphing Water Information System),creates time-series plots of information measured at U.S. Geological Survey hydrologic data collection sites across the United States.